 After installation of embOS (\rightarrow Installation) you are able to create your first multitasking application.
 You received a ready to go sample start workspace for an SH7203 CPU which might be used as a starting point for your applications.

-Your embOS distribution contains one folder 'Start' which contains the sample start workspace and a subfolder Start_SH7203 containing the project.
+Your embOS distribution contains one folder 'Start' which contains the sample start workspace and a subfolder Start_SH7203 containing the project and all CPU specific files required for this project.